Treasure56/watch-habour/README.md

-# Watch Habour
+# Watch Hub

-Watch habour is an eccomerce for different categories of watches
+Watch hub is an eccomerce for different categories of watches

 ## Features
 - search by watch name or brand